 TD Bank Appointed Lead Arranger, Mont Sorcier Project

 ROUYN-NORANDA, Quebec, Nov.
-21, 2023 (GLOBE NEWSWIRE) -- Chibougamau Independent Mines Inc. (CBG-TSX-V in Canada, CLL1-Frankfurt, Stuttgart, Berlin and Lang & Schwarz Stock Exchanges in Germany, CMAUF-OTC in the US), herein called Chibougamau, is pleased to inform shareholders of progress reported by Cerrado Gold Inc. (CERT-TSXV) on Chibougamau’s Mont Sorcier iron-vanadium royalty property located just east of Chibougamau, Quebec.
+21, 2023 (GLOBE NEWSWIRE) -- GLOBEX MINING ENTERPRISES INC. (GMX – Toronto Stock Exchange, G1MN – Frankfurt, Stuttgart, Berlin, Munich, Tradegate, Lang & Schwarz, LS Exchange, TTMzero, Düsseldorf and Quotrix Düsseldorf Stock Exchanges and GLBXF – OTCQX International in the US) is pleased to inform shareholders of progress reported by Cerrado Gold Inc. (CERT-TSXV) on Globex’s Mont Sorcier iron royalty property located just east of Chibougamau, Quebec.

 Cerrado have reported that “further to the October 18, 2023 announcement in relation to potential Export Credit Agency (“ECA”) Support Program Financing of up to $598 million, the Company has appointed the Toronto Dominion Bank (“TO”) as the MLA for the Mont Sorcier Iron and Vanadium Project located in Quebec.